 That cast-iron skillet you use in the kitchen for scrambled eggs can take your outdoor grilling to a whole new level.
 Caramelize cherry tomatoes for bruschetta without losing them through the grates.
 Brown a cake of thinly sliced potatoes to go with your pork chops.
 And make dessert: Caramelize apricot or plum halves in the skillet with a little sugar, and spoon it over pound cake.

-Charcoal grillers, start your engines—your fires, that is.
-There’s no need for lighter fluid with the Weber Rapidfire Chimney.
-Just fill the cylinder with charcoal, crumple a couple of sheets of newspaper into the cone bottom, and strike a match.
+If you don’t have a charcoal chimney chances are you’re still probably using lighter fluid and you just really need to quit that.
+With the Weber Rapidfire Chimney just fill the cylinder with charcoal, crumple a couple of sheets of newspaper into the cone bottom, and strike a match.
 Vents help pull air up to ignite the briquets quickly.
 The sturdy construction and double set of handles mean the chimney will last a long time and be a pleasure to use.
+We recommend splurging on two if you ever plan on doing heavy-rotation grilling or smoking at an all-day backyard cookout.

 We give our grills a workout at Sunset, and have been through more than our share of brushes over the years keeping them clean.
 For heavy use, the Alpha Grillers grill brush rises to the top.
 At 18 inches long, it has enough reach to use comfortably on hot grates.
 The stiff, thick stainless steel bristles and rigid handle are tough enough for serious build-up.
 And the spiral design helps get into every nook and cranny.